usnistgov/scapval/scapval/src/main/distro/USER_GUIDE.md

   or sign content).
 - **OVAL 6.0 is out of scope.** Only the bundled OVAL 5.x versions are validated (see [Core concepts](#4-core-concepts)).
+- **SCAP 1.1 is not supported.** Support was removed in line with the SCAP 1.4 final release;
+  use a previous SCAPVal release to validate SCAP 1.1 content.

 ### How this guide relates to the other docs